Von (band): History

-Style
+Musical style and legacy

 Von plays highly simplistic black metal with short songs based on almost continuous blast beats (occasionally accompanied by drum fills) and repetition of only from one to three riffs, each containing only about three or four power chords.
 The vocals are performed in a guttural growling fashion more characteristic of death metal than the Scandinavian black metal style established later.
 In Lords of Chaos, Satanic Blood was described as "one raw-sounding demo tape".

 Von can be seen having been ahead of their time, playing minimalistic black metal at a time when the genre was virtually non-existent, especially in the thrash-oriented West Coast metal scene of that era.

-Cult following

 Von has gained a cult following in the black metal underground since their disbandment and the few recordings of Von are considered classic and pioneering black metal.
 Prominent black metal bands have covered Von, either on record or live (or both), including Dark Funeral, Enthroned, Krieg, Taake and Watain (who are also named after a Von song).